Healthy Scotch Pancakes (Drop Scones) Recipe

 And I soon relearned how to make pancakes.

-- 4 oz flour/ approx ¾ cup (either half white-half wholegrain as we did, or you could use unbleached white)
+- 4 ounces/approximately 3/4 cup flour (either half white, half wholegrain as we did, or you could use unbleached white)

-- 1 tablespoon muscovado sugar or a tablespoon of agave syrup
+- 1 tablespoon muscovado sugar or 1 tablespoon of agave syrup

 - 1 teaspoon baking powder

 - 1 egg

 - 1/4 pint of milk (you may need a little more or less depending on the flour you use; wholegrain flour needs more than white)

 - Oil for frying

 - Sieve the flour and baking powder into a bowl.